partharajbd/partharajbd/README.md

 [![Stackoverflow](https://img.shields.io/badge/%20-Questions-black?color=14171A&labelColor=orange&logo=stackoverflow&logoColor=fff)](https://stackoverflow.com/users/2219315/partharaj-deb)

-- 😄 Fun fact: I'm a programmer but I love Tea 🍵 over Coffee ☕
 ---

-> [!IMPORTANT]
-> My **GitHub** account doesn't have contributions, because I have been using **Gitlab** for my personal projects when GitHub was not free for private projects.
-> <br/>And then started using **BitBucket** to work on the agile environment with the Atlassian ecosystem (Jira, Confluence, and so on).

 <!--
 **partharajbd/partharajbd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.